 Pectin is a long chain of carbohydrates called a polysaccharide.
 It's found in the cell walls of all terrestrial plants, helping to give structure to stems, leaves, flowers, and fruit.
 It's most concentrated in the skins and cores of fruit, with some types, like apples and citrus, having particularly high levels.

-As fruit ripens, enzymes in the fruit start to break pectin down into pectic acid, which is why very ripe fruit is both softer and more difficult to jam without adding extra pectin (read the first part in this series to learn more about selecting the best fruit for jam).
+As fruit ripens, enzymes in the fruit start to break pectin down into pectic acid, which is why very ripe fruit is both softer and more difficult to jam without adding extra pectin, a topic I covered in the first part of this series on how to select the best fruit for jam-making.